Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

 1. Provision a new Azure Mobile Service.
 2. In Visual Studio, build and deploy the project **ActivityLoggerBackend.sln** to your Mobile Service.
-3. Configure the Azure Active Directory authentication settings to enable on-behalf-of access between your Windows mobile client application and the CRM backend.
+3. Configure the Azure Active Directory authentication settings to enable on-behalf-of access between your iOS mobile client application and the CRM backend.
+4. Configure and run your iOS mobile client application.

 ## Overview of Azure Active Directory configuration